kwan0xfff/ArduinoFun/AnalogReadSerial/ARS-addendumLinux.md

 The port can be confirmed or set from the Arduino menubar by the "Tools"=>"Port".
 Examples here assume that the port is `/dev/ttyACM0`.
+On macOS 10.13.x, the port may show up as `/dev/usbmodem*`, where `*` is really a multi-digit number.

 Popular console programs include: